 - a.
 The forgery of official signatures. - b.
 Changing responses on an exam after the testing period has ended. - c.
-Altering lab data so that the values measured appear to agree it appears values measured agree more closely with expected values. - d.
+Altering lab data so that it appears values measured agree more closely with expected values. - d.
 Altering documents affecting academic records, forging signatures of authorization or falsifying information on any official academic document, grade report, letter of permission, petition, add/drop/withdrawal form, ID card, or any other official document of Virginia Tech. - 4.
 Fabrication: Includes making up data and results, and recording or reporting them, or submitting fabricated documents, or attempts thereof.